-Until 22/23 when it is currently forecast we will not budget in a deficit, there are no plans for significant expenditure.
-The investment performance is regularly reviewed.
-The School will continue to budget prudently and develop the School facilities within the revenue budgets and with any capital funding we are able to access.
-There are plans in the future for an artificial all weather sports pitch and we will continue to work on the feasibility and potential funding for this.
+Until 2022/23 when it is currently forecast we will not budget in a deficit, there are no plans for significant expenditure.
+At the time of writing, 22/23 and the following 5 years were forecast to be in surplus.
+With inflation, increase in utilities and the pay award for teaching staff and support staff being approved, the budget is forecast to break even for 22/23.
+Like other schools, additional income will be required from the Government to fund future years.
+We will continue to budget prudently and maintain the School facilities within the revenue budgets and with any capital funding we are able to access.
+There are plans in the future for an artificial all weather sports pitch and reception and we will continue to work on the feasibility and potential funding for this.